 The script that plots Figures 1 and 2 can be downloaded here.

 The script that plots Figures 3, 4, and 5 can be downloaded here.

 The script that plots Figure 7 can be downloaded here.

 Some days ago it came to my attention the fact that there is a religious group that considers the presence of propositions within the Old Testament that seem to describe events that have happened after the propositions were written as proof of the divine origin of such a text.
 Not only that: to my understanding, they seem to infer from those successful prophecies that also the other predictions present in the Bible must turn out to happen somewhere in the future.

 But then there is another problem.
 How do I evaluate whether a prophecy is true or false?
-Despite the obvious difficulties due to the fact that this kind of predictions are expressed in a human language (translated from one tongue into another) and not in mathematical language and as such ambiguous by its very nature, one can still try – I reasoned – to apply the standard method used in science.
-In other words, one can calculate the probability of the null hypothesis (that, in this case, is: the prophecy is true by chance) and see what kind of number he gets.
+Despite the obvious difficulties due to the fact that this kind of prediction is expressed in a human language (translated from one tongue into another) and not in mathematical language and as such ambiguous by its very nature, one can still try – I reasoned – to apply the standard method used in science.
+In other words, one can calculate the probability of the event under the null hypothesis (that, in this case, is: the prophecy is true by chance) and see what kind of number he gets.

 Well, I discovered right away that this calculation had in fact been attempted by Peter Stoner, a math teacher at Pasadena City College (R), and it can be found in his book, Science Speaks (freely available here).
 Let’s consider one of those prophecies, the one that seems to be particularly close to the heart of Marina, the Jehovah’s Witness who is currently persecuting me, the prophecy of Babylon:

 And Babylon … shall never be inhabited, neither shall it be dwelt in from generation to generation: neither shall the Arabian pitch tent there; neither shall the shepherds make their fold there.
 But wild beasts of the desert shall lie there; and their houses shall be full of doleful creatures.